 Education in this section begins at the age of six (five for those birthdays after September).
 The different classes are Cours Préparatoire (CP), Cours Élémentaire Première Année (CE1), Cours Élémentaire Deuxième Année (CE2), Cours Moyen Première Année (CM1), and Cours Moyen Deuxième Année (CM2).

 The second cycle of learning, cycle des apprentissages fondamentaux or the cycle of fundamental learning, begins in CP and goes until CE2.
 The third cycle of learning, cycle de consolidation or the cycle of consolidation, begins in CM1 and continues until the first year of middle school.

 In middle school, collège, Wednesday mornings are added to the school week starting generally around 8 am and ending at noon.
 This schedule will be maintained until the end of high school.

 The school day lengthens from 8:30am-4:30pm to 8am-5pm.
-However, this does not mean the child is in class the entire time.
-Depending on his or her schedule, the child may finish early, or start later, or even have large breaks during the day.
+This does not mean the child is in class the entire time.
+Depending on his or her schedule, the child may finish early, start later, or even have large breaks during the day.

-However, unlike the US, where each child has their individual schedule, the collège schedules students together in a group.
-In any particular grade, there may be any number of groups of students.
+However, unlike the US, where each child has their individual schedule, the school schedules students together in a group.
+In any particular grade, there may be multiple groups of students.
 These groups follow the same educational path and will have the exact same schedule all four years.
-Often they will even continue on to the same high school.
+Often they continue on to the same high school.

 To break this down a little, there are four grade levels in collège: Sixième (6e), Cinquème (5e), Quatrième (4e), and Troisième (3e).
-The average ages are 11 years old until 15 years old.
-At the end of collège is a national test known as the Brevet which the child does not need to pass in order to continue to high school.
+The average ages are 11 years old to 15 years old.
+At the end of collège is a national test known as the Brevet.
+However, the child does not need to pass this in order to continue to high school.